WardeCal/IST782-MSADS/README.md

 - My Professional Resume<br>
 3. Portfolio Milestone
 - A paper describing the projects and learning outcomes from four of my courses<br>
+4. Portfolio Presentation
+- Video presentation summarizing my Portfolio Milestone and the slide deck used in video presentation<br>
-4. Reference Code and Data
+5. Reference Code and Data
 - Python, R, and SQL code created for the projects and any data used in the analysis(IST 652 data was to big to upload, but the link is in the paper)<br>